Discover album cover ideas for your next LP

 Dance the Night Away

 Show potential listeners how much fun they could be having when they hear your music by personalising this video template.

 Dancing?
 Check.
 Sun?
 Check.
 Pool?
 Check.
 This design has all of the hallmarks of a fun summer album.

 With Design Wizard Stories, you can customise and then animate the text in the design.

 Start creating your own album cover

 Now that you browsed through our extensive list of the 100 best album cover ideas of 2019, it’s time to create your own album cover.
 Design Wizard’s easy-to-edit templates take away a lot of the hard work and give you a head start to creating an eye-catching design.
-Pick your favourite and start customising!
+Pick your favorite and start customizing!

-After you’ve read through all of these album cover ideas, make sure to tell us which ones were your favourite or let us know if we left something out.
+After you’ve read through all of these album cover ideas, make sure to tell us which ones were your favorite or let us know if we left something out.
 Share your thoughts by tweeting @getdesignwizard.

 Designing a new CD cover will give your album a huge boost when people get their hands on it.
 Even if you’re just giving a mixtape to your friends, a cool album cover will make a big difference.
 For graphic design tips, read our ‘Creative Ideas to Increase Sales‘ e-book.
 So, what are you waiting for?
 It’s time to start creating an amazing album cover!

 Michael Cole is a content writer at Design Wizard.
 He has completed a BA in English and History and an MA in Journalism, and is hopefully finished with college at this stage!
 Michael has extensive experience writing for both print and web and can turn his hand to any subject.
 From wedding dresses to football matches, Michael has written about it all.
 One day he hopes to write his own novel and hopes even more that people will actually read it.